arkivanov/Essenty/README.md

 When writing common code targeting Android, it might be required to preserve some data over Android configuration changes or process death.
 For this purpose, Essenty provides the `StateKeeper` API, which is inspired by the AndroidX [SavedStateHandle](https://developer.android.com/reference/androidx/lifecycle/SavedStateHandle).

-> ⚠️  The `StateKeeper` API relies on the `Parcelable` interface provided by the `parcelable` module described above.
-It can fail in non-instrumented Android tests (unit tests).
-Consider using your own test implementations or mocks.
+> ⚠️  The `StateKeeper` API is used to rely on the `Parcelable` interface provided by the `parcelable` module described above.
+As described above, Parcelable/Parcelize support is deprecated since `v1.3.0-alpha01`.
+As a replacement, the `StateKeeper` API now supports [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization).

 ### Setup